 The PGY1/PGY2 Combined Health System Pharmacy Administration at Regional One Health is a new residency in candidate status from the American Society of Health- System Pharmacists.
-The program is composed of advanced pharmacy experiences during the PGY1 program followed by administrative experiences in Healthsystem administration during the PGY2 program.
+The 24-month program (2,080 hour minimum) is composed of advanced pharmacy experiences during the PGY1 program followed by administrative experiences in Healthsystem administration during the PGY2 program.
 The resident adheres to the expectations of the PGY1 program during year one and is awarded an ASHP accredited PGY1 residency certificate at the end of the first year.
 During the second year, the resident completes the requirements of the PGY2-Health System Pharmacy Administration Residency program and receives a PGY2 certificate at the end of that year.
 The program both establishes the framework and expectations for training pharmacists to achieve professional competence in the delivery of patient-centered care and pharmacy services and builds upon PGY1 residency graduates’ competence in the delivery of patient-centered care and in pharmacy operational services to prepare residents who can assume high level managerial, supervisory, and leadership responsibilities.

 Experiences are offered that develop competence in safe and effective medication-use systems, quality assurance, management of human resources, management of financial resources, use of technology, and advanced pharmacy leadership.
 These experiences include